The Pantry: Before

 Shape up your supply space with the help of a few key strategies and products.

 Jostling up against the pancake mix, the peanut butter, and the plastic grocery bags filled with mysterious contents (which

 everyone has to dig into to figure out what’s there) are a silver coffeepot, the odd pan, and―wait: Is that a broom?

-Simplify, simplify.
+The mission: Simplify, simplify.
 Restrict the pantry to (mostly) food and paper goods, and make it easier to see and grab the contents

-pull the drawer out on its rails and whatever is in back is right up front in a second.
+Just pull the drawer out on its rails and whatever is in back is right up front in a second.